Senior Living in Chittenden County, VT

 Senior Living Communities in Chittenden County, VT

-The average cost of independent senior living in Chittenden county, VT is $3,266 monthly.
-The lower priced senior living communities in the Chittenden county area can cost as little as $1,885 per month, while the most luxurious retirement communities can go as high as $5,657 per month.
+The median cost of independent senior living in Chittenden county, VT is $3,266 per month.
+The lower priced senior living communities in the Chittenden county area can be priced as little as $1,885 per month, while the most luxury retirement communities can go as high as $5,657 per month.

 There are 26 senior housing, senior living, elderly living apartments and retirement communities in Chittenden County, Vermont.
 These senior retirement communities and housing residences provide accommodations to older adult Vermont residents, and may include studio and 1-bedroom assisted living or senior independent living units, as well as continuing care options.
 Chittenden County senior housing and retirement communities can range in cost depending on amenities and services provided.
 Housing for seniors in Chittenden County, VT may be in the form of senior apartment buildings or senior living communities.